rkrp/pyopensubtitles/README.md

 Usage
 -----

-####Automatic Downloading of subtitles from movie/episode filename
+####Quickstart

     fetchsubs.py The.Secret.Life.of.Walter.Mitty.2013.720p.BluRay.x264.YIFY.mp4

-This will download
+This will automatically download the subtitle for the given movie or a TV series episode.

     usage: fetchsubs.py [-h] [--mode {auto,manual}] [--season SEASON] [--episode EPISODE]